scaleoutsoftware/TimeWindowingDotNet/Framework47/index.md

 * **Eviction:** Eviction of elements is automatically handled, as specified by the policy passed into the wrapper's constructor.
-Eviction is performed when the wrapper collection is constructed and when new items are added through the
+Eviction is performed when the wrapper collection is constructed and when new items are added through the a wrapper's `Add()` method.
 * **Ordering:** When elements are added through a wrapper's `Add()` method, it is inserted into the underlying collection in the correct chronological position.